spencerkarofsky/neuralNetwork/README.md

 4) Optimizer Functions, which minimize the loss of the weights and biases in a neural network

 	a) Gradient Descent
-		* Gradient descent works by starting with an initial weight and bias -- commonly picked on a normal distribution
+		* Gradient descent works by starting with an initial weight and bias – commonly picked on a normal distribution
 		* with a mean of 0 and a standard deviation of 1.
 The gradient of the weight and bias losses is then calculated, and the
 		* product of the respective gradients and pre-specified learning rate is subtracted from the weight and bias.
 This is
 		* repeated over several iterations (epochs) until the loss is below a pre-specified threshold.
 		* The idea behind gradient descent is finding the minimum of the weight and bias functions with respect to the loss.

-So far this neural network only works with linear regression; as a result it never makes use of the activation fucntions.
+So far this neural network only works with linear regression; as a result, it never makes use of the activation functions.
 As I gain a greater understanding of neural networks, I intend on adding quadratic and polynomial regression functionality, which will enable this neural network to perform regression and classification on more complex datasets and problems.